Mickey Arthur: Pakistan

 On 7 August 2019, the Pakistan Cricket Board chose not to renew Arthur's contract as coach of the national side.

 Arthur was approached to return as head coach of Pakistan after Saqlain Mustaq's contract ends in February 2023 but turned it down saying "He was absolutely committed to the project he'd started at Derbyshire" according to Derbyshire CEO Ryan Duckett.
+However, the PCB later offered Arthur to become the Pakistan cricket team's director which allowed him to work with both Derbyshire and Pakistan with Arthur also not required to travel for any bilateral series.
+On 20 April 2023, Arthur was appointed Pakistan's director.
+He later resigned.